Gornova/MarteEngine/readme.txt

 Marte Engine
-Version: 0.2
+Version: 0.3

 1. Introduction

-MarteEngine (ME) is a Java videogame engine with focus in a simple, clear API for fast game development.
+MarteEngine (ME) is a Java videogame engine with focus on a simple, clear API for fast game development.
 Major inspiration comes from Flashpunk (http://flashpunk.net) and Slick forum (http://slick.javaunlimited.net/).

 2. Contribute

-MarteEngine is a opensource (see license.txt) project hosted on GitHun: do want to try, improve or help?
+MarteEngine is an opensource project (see license.txt) hosted on GitHub.
+Do you want to try, improve or help?
 With Git this is easy and fun :D

 3. Documentation